-It’s the ultimate scenic drive, from Banff to Jasper on the Icefields Parkway in the Rocky Mountains of Canada, including stops at knock-out sights such as Peyto Lake, the Columbia Icefields and Athabasca Falls.
+It’s the ultimate scenic drive, from Banff to Jasper on the Icefields Parkway in the Rocky Mountains of Canada, including stops at knock-out sights such as Peyto Lake, the Columbia Icefield and Athabasca Falls.
 For my experience read on.
-For all the how to’s, scroll to the bottom.
+For all the how to’s about driving or taking a tour, scroll to the bottom.

 An Icefields Parkway tour